 Which Filter Does My Softub Need?

 Softub has changed its filter format only a few times over the years.
-For the past fifteen years, Softub filters have been easy-to-use Snap-On Filters, of two basic types.

-Filter 1 has a wider mouth/flange than filter 2.
+Filter 8553 has a wider mouth (5 1/2″) than filter 8555 (4″).

-70% of Softub owners use filter number 1.
+90% of Softub owners use the 8553 filter.

-If you use a Snap-On Filter, please read the details for both filters below before you buy.
+Please read the details for both filters below before you buy.

 Whatever type or size of filter you need, we have you covered here at Softub Direct.

 Your filter format is pictured at the right.
-If your drain cap and top filter flange both measure about 5 1/2″ in diameter, this is your Snap-On filter.
+If your drain cap and top filter flange both measure about 5 1/2″ in diameter, this is your snap-on filter.

 Your filter format is pictured at the right.
-If your drain cap and top filter flange both measure about 4″ in diameter, this is your Snap-On filter.
+If your drain cap and top filter flange both measure about 4″ in diameter, this is your snap-on filter.